 There is a lot of fiber in blueberries.
 Dietary fiber is an important part of a healthy diet and a healthy gut.
 One cup of blueberries provides roughly 3.6 grams fiber.
 Research suggests that men and women should aim to consume 20 - 30 grams of fiber each day.
 Eating a handful of blueberries each day is a simple and effective way to increase your daily fiber intake.

-Antioxidants are powerful compounds that can prevent or slow damage to cells caused by free radicals.
+The nutrition of blueberries is hard to beat.
+They are full of antioxidants, which are powerful compounds that can prevent or slow damage to cells caused by free radicals.
 Free radicals are unstable molecules that the body produces in reaction to the environment and or other stressors.
 This is part of the reason blueberries are considered to be excellent brain food as well as help treat and prevent Alzheimer's disease.

 Anthocyanins: Anthocyanins are a specific type of antioxidant that inhibit oxidation.
 In herbal medicine, anthocyanins have been used to treat a number of conditions including high blood pressure, blood vessel health, colds, and urinary tract infections.
 Recent research also shows that anthocyanins may effectively help fend off heart disease and cancer.

 Quercetin: Quercetin is one of the most abundant antioxidants and plays an important role in helping your body combat free radical damage.
 Studies show quercetin may help reduce inflammation, ease allergy symptoms, may have anticancer effects, lower blood pressure, may reduce your risk of brain disorders and dysfunction, help combat aging, enhance exercise performance, and even aid in blood sugar control.